Do you feel left out as you read God’s ‘Story’?

 After the death of a judge, Israel turned away from worshipping/serving the LORD, and the “cycle” repeated itself.

-Each cycle took Israel deeper.
+Each cycle took Israel to greater depths.
 It was a downward spiral.
-The condition of Israel, and its judges, deteriorated.
+The condition of Israel and its judges deteriorated.

-[1] Remember that “LORD” (with all letters capitalized) indicates to us that it translates the Hebrew name of the one true God – YHWH, or Yahweh.
+[1] Remember that “LORD” (with all letters capitalized) indicates that it translates the Hebrew name of the one true God – YHWH, or Yahweh.

 Photo credit: “The Taking of Jericho” by James Tissot (1836-1902).